JakovFreund/tabletop-assistant/tasks.md

 - player UI when selecting an attack, show percentage to hit AC on each target like in bg3 (how do i do this if players don't input attacks and select targets?)
 - players see all included status effects when they view a creature
 - automatic initiative sort
+- castable hightlighting based on available turn resources (can he take that action) and automatic sorting of available castables to top
 - it says who's turn it is
-- buttons for scene inside/outside, change weather,
+- buttons for scene inside/outside, change weather...
+- easy way to add THREATENED condition (maybe a checkbox or smth)
+- highlight creature outline in red (or red shadow backlight) when Threatened

 #### MAP TAB
 - fog of war + AC style vantage points for map discovery (or more like elden ring map location that discovers an entire area but instead its a vantage point) - make it distinct on the map